Huge-Pufo/VOCAB-repository/README.md

 Copilot was used in making the riddle questions only, it was not used for coding.

-The CS50 AI duck was used to correct syntax erros, logic errors, and logic development for some functionalities.
+The CS50 AI duck was used to provide syntax information, correct syntax and logic errors, and logic development for some functionalities.

 Functionalities include: The logic/idea of using a second dictionary to search for a matching key in the riddle dictionary.
 This was done to provide a relevant image output for each riddle, instead of images unrelated to the riddle.